Webulux

 If you suspect your LCP is suffering from Liquid bloat, you must shift your focus away from the frontend assets and look directly at your section files and snippets.

 Start by hunting for large nested loops.
 Specifically watch out for multiple {% for %} loops placed inside other loops.
+For the broader speed layer context, including how to measure your TTFB and LCP against target numbers before diving into Liquid architecture, Items 1 and 2 of the Shopify CRO checklist give you the baseline measurements to work from.
 Look for heavy metafield processing and logic that repeatedly queries the same objects.
 Furthermore, you must investigate your global sections (like headers, footers, or persistent cart drawers).
 A single badly optimized global snippet will silently throttle the server response time of every single page on your website.

 In eCommerce, every second of delay directly correlates to user drop-off and lost revenue.
 Mobile users simply will not wait for a struggling server to compile bloated code.

 Identifying these bottlenecks requires a highly technical eye.
 Every theme architecture is unique, and untangling nested logic without breaking storefront functionality is risky.
+Liquid bloat is also one of the reasons organic SEO traffic underperforms for stores that haven't fixed their technical foundation, with the revenue math in Shopify CRO vs SEO.
+Liquid bloat is also one of the primary reasons stores in every niche sit below their category benchmark CVR, a pattern documented with real client data in the Shopify conversion rate benchmarks by niche.
 If the technical debt in your theme is too deep to handle internally, this is exactly where professional Shopify Speed Optimization and theme refactoring becomes a mandatory investment.
 Stop compressing images and start fixing your infrastructure.

 Muhammad Usama